CoqueiroS/CADIn/README.md

 ### Results
 The standard output of the CADIn is divided in 3 folders.

-- **genescov/**
-	- Read coverage in selected regions of the annotation file.

 - **vcf/**
 	- File in variant call format (VCF) with all single-nucleotide variants found on the chromosome(s).